 Ryan Mason Facts:

-In this section, we’ll tell you some untold truths about the Tottenham Hotspurs Caretaker Manager.
+In this section, we’ll tell you some untold truths about the Tottenham Hotspur Caretaker Manager.
 Without further ado, let’s begin

 Football Dares are designed to give the game’s lovers a fun way to practise their skills.
 Ryan Mason is one of those who loves to participate in Football Challenges.
 Watch what he did with the ball here.